Do you have a SHTF plan for dealing with trash? If not, you should. On any given day, the average American can generate about four pounds of trash.

 Manufactured food cans, unless they are rinsed out thoroughly, will attract pests and predators, as well.
 These cans, and other common household non-burnables, must be disposed of promptly.

 Table of Contents

 Trash Pile Burdens

-During either short term disasters, like Hurricane Sandy and Hurricane Katrina, and garbage strikes over the years, mountains of trash piled up.
+During either short-term disasters, like Hurricane Sandy or Hurricane Katrina, and garbage strikes over the years, mountains of trash piled up.
 In 2007, Waste Management Incorporated, one of the largest sanitation service providers in the nation, locked out almost 500 California workers for three weeks during a labor dispute.

 In that short amount of time, so many stacks of trash bags piled up on the streets that parents believed it was unhealthy and unsafe for their children to even go outdoors.